sonic-net/DASH/test/docs/dash-test-workflow-saithrif.md

 Besides describing the dataplane behavior, the P4 source code can be parsed by the community [p4c](https://github.com/p4lang/p4c) compiler and, via a suitable backend (**TODO** - provide link when it becomes part of this repo) it emits [SAI](https://www.opencompute.org/projects/sai) header files describing the abstract dataplane API to the [underlay](../SAI/underlay) portion of the dataplane.
 The [overlay](../SAI/overlay) portion of the DASH dataplane is a subset of the standard SAI header files, e.g. as typically used by [SONiC](https://azure.github.io/SONiC/).

-Treating the P4 progam as the starting point ensures an unambiguous contract for dataplane behavior.
-By generating SAI header files directly from the P4 code, we can be assured the programming interface is tightly bound, and agrees to, the behavioral model.
+Treating the P4 program as the starting point ensures an unambiguous contract for dataplane behavior.
+By generating SAI header files directly from the P4 code, we can be assured the programming interface is tightly bound, and agrees to the behavioral model.

 ### DASH SAI API
 The combination of the underlay and the overlay SAI header files comprise the canonical "DASH API": an abstract dataplane API which exposes [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations upon canonical tables, which represent the configuration (and in some cases, the state) of the dataplane.